rmartinho/flamingdangerzone/_posts/cxx11/2014-10-28-history-of-c++.markdown

 Revolution and the French Revolution around 1800 CE.

 I don't know if we will be able to draw parallels between this period and a future period of C++ history.
-Will C++17 finally include concepts?
-Will concepts revolutionize C++?
-Or maybe modules will?
+Maybe C++17 will finally include concepts and/or modules.
+Either of those features has the potential to bring profound changes.
+We'll see.